-With that in mind, partnered with the official information released by Disney, let’s go through each attraction that will be affected by the construction, and discuss the historical context and long-term impact the changes will have on the park.
+With that in mind, partnering with the official information released by Disney, let’s go through each attraction that will be affected by the construction and discuss the historical context and long-term impact the changes will have on the Park.

 Attractions Closing Permanently on January 11, 2016

 The following attractions will be shut down permanently on January 11th (meaning that the day before, January 10th, will be their final operating day in Disneyland history):